Thought Leaders Engaging in GlobalMeet Virtual Event

 Virtual Platforms That Support Live Translation

 As the demand for event translation rises, so does the need for virtual event platforms capable of supporting both human and AI translation solutions.
-Companies are increasingly looking for platforms that offer reliable live stream translation for their global events.
+Companies are increasingly looking for platforms that offer reliable live translation for events to ensure, smooth, accessible communication for global participants.
 A significant percentage of businesses — 48% of those surveyed — express a desire for AI translation technology to reach the same quality as human interpreters.
 While AI translations may not yet match the level of human translators, they can be a valuable tool for certain aspects of an event, such as translating simple text or captions in real-time.

 Currently, human interpreters provide the most precise and contextually aware translations for live events.
 They can interpret nuances, cultural references, and idiomatic expressions that AI might struggle with.
 However, AI translation technology is evolving rapidly and many businesses are adopting hybrid translation strategies for their events.
 For example, AI might handle translating captions and on-screen text, while human interpreters focus on live audio translations during more critical moments of the event.